 Mr. Zeleny joined the Chicago Tribune in 2000 as a reporter on the Metropolitan desk in Chicago, where he was a member of the reporting team that won a Pulitzer Prize in explanatory journalism for documenting gridlock in the nation's air traffic system.

-Jeff Zeleny is a native of Exeter, Nebraska and he currently lives in Washington D.C.
+Jeff Zeleny is a native of Exeter, Nebraska and lives in Washington D.C.